 Do you have what it takes to become a dental assistant?
 Are you curious as to how long it would take for you to become a dental assistant?
 These are important questions to ask before you get started on your journey to becoming a dental assistant.

 Unlike a dentist or dental hygienist, some states make it so that you are not required to have a college degree to become a dental assistant.
 This makes becoming a dental assistant a viable career path for those who never went to college or did not complete their degree.
 However, no matter where you live, you most likely will need to earn a certification before getting hired as a dental assistant.
 To become a dental assistant, you typically have to take a state certification test.
 This is a Registered Dental Assistant certification exam.
-Attending an established school to help complete your dental assistant certification can help boost your chances of being hired as a dental assistant.
+Attending an to help complete your dental assistant certification can help boost your chances of being hired as a dental assistant.